Sort Of

 Sort Of is the debut studio album by the avant-rock band Slapp Happy.
 It was recorded in Wümme, Bremen, Germany in May and June 1972 with Faust as their backing band, and released on LP by Polydor Records in 1972.
-In 1980 Recommended Records released a limited edition of Sort Of on LP, and the album was reissued on CD by Blueprint Records in 1999 with one bonus track.
+In 1980 Recommended Records released a limited edition of Sort Of on vinyl, and the album was reissued on CD by Blueprint Records in 1999 with one bonus track.
+The album was produced by Uwe Nettelbeck.

 Track listing

 All titles written by Peter Blegvad and Anthony Moore.